-This guide introduces you to resources related to this subject area.
-The resources listed here are only a small number of those available.
-For more information, contact a librarian at 303-963-3250 or use the Book a Librarian service.
+This guide introduces you to resources for this subject area.
+The resources listed here are a small number of those available.
+For more information, contact a librarian at 303-963-3250, through Chat, or the Book a Librarian service.

 Call Number: Access Online